Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/convert-spreadsheet/index.md

 ### Authors

-An author is a person or organisation responsible for creating the {{< glossary_link display="collection" id="collection" >}}.
+An author is a person or organisation responsible for creating the <GlossaryLink display="collection" id="collection" />.
 It is possible for collections to have multiple authors.

 | Column | Type       | Description                                                                                                                                                            |
 | ------ | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |